Do you guarantee results?

 Why do you use prong collars?

 I had been hesitant to utilize prong collars for a very long time.
 Each time believing that they were barbaric and unnecessary, yet never having actually used one as a training tool and much less having understood its proper usage.
 When I finally began to explore prong collars I turned my thinking around and started to see them as a far more effective tool for changing and managing unruly behavior.
 When used correctly prong collars can be life altering tools for dogs and their owners.
-I have seen many, many dogs choke, gag, and almost asphyxiate themselves while pulling on regular buckle collars and consider the prong collar to be by far a more humane alternative.
+I have seen many dogs choke, gag, and almost asphyxiate themselves while pulling on regular buckle collars and consider the prong collar to be by far a more humane alternative.

 Do you use treats?

+Absolutely.
+90% of our training is with food.
 All training begins with positive reinforcement.
 Additional tools, such as the remote collar, are not utilized until the dog fully comprehends what is being asked of him or her.

 What is expected of me during the board and train?

 While we will be in direct communication with you while your dog is boarding with us there is not much that will be required of you during this period.
 The real work on your part begins once your dog returns home.
 You are an integral part of the program and a crucial factor in the overall success of your dog’s rehabilitation.
+The humans essentially make or break the program.
+You will be the coach or mentor your dog needs.
+In order to do that you will need to go through your own learning curve.
+We’ll be here to support you and guide you through the process.